 The second bill filed was proposed by Senators Brad Daw (R-Orem) and Evan Vickers (R-Cedar City), and was compiled by the legislators in conjunction with researchers they are working with.
 They do not have patient support at this time.

 Both Daw and Vickers are staunch opponents to Sen. Madsen’s bill.
 Vickers works professionally as a pharmacist and business owner.
 Daw counts prescription drug abuse among his key legislative priorities and heads the SMART Coalition Policy Task Force.
-SMART is affiliated with national anti-marijuana lobby group Project SAM.
+SMART is affiliated with national anti-cannabis lobby group Smart Approaches to Marijuana (SAM).

 Utah has a small population and its legislative session is just three short months at the beginning of the year, with new bills being signed into law every March.